C2SM/git-course/advanced/slides/slides.md

 workflow on <https://github.com/C2SM/c2sm-git-example>.

 <!--
-Using a real repository matters: this is not a toy example, it is a site they may well have used already.
+- Using a real repository matters - not a toy example, a site they may well have used already

-If the room does not know it, open the site briefly.
-Many of them are the target audience for this documentation.
+- If the room doesn't know it: open the site briefly - many of them are the target audience for this documentation

-Make the invitation explicit: if they spot something outdated or missing, the workflow we are about to describe is exactly how they fix it.
-Several useful contributions have come from course participants.
+- Make the invitation explicit: if they spot something outdated/missing, this workflow is exactly how they fix it
+  - Several useful contributions have come from course participants

-The preview website is the feature that makes contribution comfortable, so foreshadow it here and return to it on the automated-checks slide.
+- Preview website is the feature that makes contribution comfortable - foreshadow it here, return to it on the automated-checks slide
 -->

 ---